ajylee/gpaw-rtxs/doc/tutorials/dipole_correction/dipole.rst

       calculation.

 See the full Python script here: :download:`dipole.py`.
-The script used to create the figures in this tutorial is shown below:
+The script used to create the figures in this tutorial is shown here:

 .. literalinclude:: plot.py